winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ## Requirements
 Create the first production feature of Wing Cloud - Wing cloud Preview Environments.
-Build and Deploy wing applications to a Wing Console simulated environment.
+Build and deploy Wing applications to an ephemeral (simulated) environment and use the Wing Console UI to interact with it.
 Allow developers to iterate with their teammates using a shared Wing Console instance.
 Seamlessly integrating with GitHub.